bajaj/crawler/readme.md

 4. `State of the crawler` - Currently the state of crawler is in memory so if the crawler stops in between we loose the all work done by it.
 To implement this in production we should store the state in some persistence memory with replication.
 State includes pages crawled, urls to be crawled and any other data required to restart crawler.

 5. `Error handling` - Errors produced by the parser are logged but muffled, ie. no bespoke action is taken.
+There is 10secs timeout configured to get the page via http call.
+Have catched exception at proper places to let crawler work.
 In production, error aggregation and monitoring are crucial for extending the effictiveness of the crawler.